-Is it your birthday in JANUARY or FEBRUARY - Happy Birthday from us all at the practice, but please don't forget you need to arrange to have your annual review for any of the following conditions:
+Is it your birthday in MAY or JUNE - Happy Birthday from us all at the Practice, but please don't forget you need to arrange to have your annual review for any of the following conditions:

 - High Blood Pressure, Atrial Fibrillation,Heart Failure, Peripheral Artery Disease, Angina or have a history of Heart Attack,Stroke or TIA.